Splode/pomotroid/README.md

 Pomotroid is a simple and configurable Pomodoro timer.
 It aims to provide a visually-pleasing and reliable way to track productivity using the Pomodoro Technique.

-Pomotroid is in its early stages, so feedback and contributions are welcome! :seedling:
+Pomotroid is in its early stages, so feedback and contributions are welcome and appreciated! :seedling:

 ## Features